 Dealing with a construction accident can be overwhelming.
 A local Scranton construction accident lawyer at Munley Law can guide you through the process, using their knowledge of local laws, providing personalized representation, and leveraging their proven track record.
 They can help you overcome challenges such as proving negligence and dealing with insurance companies, ensuring you get the compensation you deserve.

 Should you suffer an injury from a construction accident in Scranton, Munley Law is readily available for a free consultation.
-You can contact them by calling, sending a chat, or emailing us.
+You can contact us by calling, sending a chat, or emailing us.
 We also offer virtual consultations for those who prefer or need to discuss their personal injury case remotely.